Photography by Hudson Creative Productions, LLC | Kitchen Design by Joan Bigg Design, LLC

 See more organization ideas from Kountry Kraft here.

 When designing your kitchen, you always want a focal point to bring the overall look together.
 Custom range hoods can be that unique piece of your kitchen.
-Kountry Kraft not only creates custom cabinetry but also custom range hoods.
+Kountry Kraft creates custom cabinetry and more.

 Range hoods are one of the main components of a kitchen, but that doesn’t mean it has to be an ordinary range hood.
 Range hoods are typically rectangular however, you can make your custom range hood any shape you’d like – triangular, circular or even cylinder shaped!
 Your custom range hood doesn’t necessarily need to stand out, you can also make it blend in with your cabinetry and barely noticeable in plain sight.
 You can even design your range hood to be a storage space so that you don’t lose any storage room from a range hood.

 Custom Range Hoods

 Through contrasting paint colors, this piece became a natural focal point of the room – standing out in midst of the white cabinetry.